docker/docs/datacenter/ucp/2.1/guides/user/services/deploy-a-service.md

 Once you've specified the service image and ports, click **Deploy now** to deploy the service into a node in the UCP cluster.

-Once the service is up and running, you'll be able to see the default NGINX page, by going to `http://<node-ip>:8000`.
+Once the service is up and running, the default NGINX page is available at `http://<node-ip>:8000`.

 ![](../../images/deploy-a-service-4.png){: .with-border}